Environmental authority conditions

 ERA standards have been developed for lower risk ERAs suitable for the standard application process, and include eligibility criteria and standard conditions.

-Learn more activities suitable for standard applications.
+Learn more about activities suitable for standard applications.

 - ERA 16 – extraction and screening activities (ESR/2015/1666) (PDF, 187KB)